getampt/docs/scheduled-tasks.md

 description: Built-in schedule interface to handle recurring or one-off tasks.
 ---

-!!! danger
+!!! caution Deprecation Warning
 The `schedule` interface has been deprecated in favor of the `task` interface.
 Schedules will continue to work, but we suggest you migrate to the `task` interface as it allows for more flexibility, reusability, control, and execution time.
-Visit the [Tasks documentation](/docs/task) for more information.
+Visit the [Tasks documentation](/docs/tasks) for more information.
 !!!

 Ampt supports setting up schedules, which you can create using the `schedule` interface of the `@ampt/sdk`.
 Schedules are useful for: